tmux-python/tmuxp/doc/index.rst

   sessions, windows and panes for good and evil purposes.
 - CLI tmux session manager, similar to `teamocil`_ and `tmuxinator`_, with support for loading YAML, JSON and python dicts.
+- Have a feature suggestion, bug,  or need help? `post an issue`_.

 Get started now, make sure: